-(N1104.4.2) Group R Occupancies.
+(N1104.4.2) Group R2 and R4 Occupancies.

-Buildings in Group R-2, R-3 and R-4 shall install an on-site renewable energy system with a rated capacity of not less than 0.75 W/ft2 multiplied by the gross conditioned floor area
+Install an on-site renewable energy system with a rated capacity of not less than 0.75 W/ft2 multiplied by the gross conditioned floor area

 Exceptions:

-A building with a permanently installed domestic solar water heating system with a minimum solar savings fraction of 0.5.
+A building with a permanently installed domestic solar water heating system with a solar savings fraction of not less than 0.5.

-A building in climate zone 4C, 5C or 8.
+A building in climate zone 8.

 A building where the potential solar zone area is less than 300 square feet.

 R404.4.3 Renewable energy certificate (REC) documentation.
-Documentation shall be provided to the code official that indicates that renewable energy certificates (RECs) associated with the on-site renewable energy will be retained and retired by or on behalf of the owner or tenant.
+Where RECs are associated with renewable energy power production required by Section R404.4.1 or R404.4.2, documentation shall comply with Section R404.5.

 Revise as follows:TABLE R405.2 REQUIREMENTS FOR TOTAL BUILDING PERFORMANCE